DFE-Digital/get-help-with-tech/docs/updating_allocations.md

 At `http://localhost:3000/support/schools/results` (but host updated to production environment), paste in URNs then click `Download allocations as CSV` to get a CSV file.

+### Working with allocations from within the Web app

+https://github.com/DFE-Digital/get-help-with-tech/pull/1540 describes a merged pull request which shows how to work with allocations from the Web interface.
+This removes the need to paste code into the console and modify it manually to not send notifications to service users until a later time (when Computacenter have manually acknowledged their system is up-to-date with the latest allocations and caps, and thus new orders will succeed).

 ### Export 'All Allocations' via the production console

+(This is no longer necessary given the Web interface provided above but seeing the code might be useful to new starters.)

 From your terminal: